 If you save an existing document to its original name and file type, the file is saved to its original folder.
 This is not necessarily the current folder.
 If you change the name or file type, check the Folder tree list to be sure that the appropriate folder is selected.

 You can save files in the following formats:

-''' Braille, Grade 2.
+Braille, Grade 2.

 DAISY (3.0).

-ePub.

 HTML.

-HTML.

-HTML3.
+HTML 3.

 KES.